 How to start: pick a topic you’re proficient in (you can choose a couple if you don’t want to box yourself in) and start promoting your classes.
 Either find students yourself on social media or join tutoring websites and advertise on local noticeboards.

-5. Design and Sell T-shirts
+5. Design and sell t-shirts

 Print-on-demand websites like Printful make it easy to upload designs onto clothing and ship them directly to customers.
 If you’ve got a good eye for design, you can create your own logos, motifs, and illustrations to print onto t-shirts.